 Contractor Items Amount Iverson Construction Corp.
-High School Library Outlay Project \$188,500 a) Adoption of the 2024-2025 Budget Spending Plan
+High School Library Outlay Project \$188,500 a) Adoption of the 2024-2025 Budget Spending Plan RESOLUTION

-6. Items requiring a roll call vote:
+6. Item requiring a roll call vote:

-A motion for approval of Adoption of the 2024-2025 Budget Spending Plan is made by , and seconded by .
-The following votes were cast.
+A motion for approval of Adoption of the 2024-2025 Budget Spending Plan is made by John Boogaard and seconded by Linda Eygnor with the following votes being cast: